Rosneft sees TNK-BP deal with AAR in December

 Rosneft said it would invest $3.8 billion to upgrade its Komsomolsk refinery in Russia's Far East that has capacity of 160,000 barrels per day.

-Downstream investment by Rosneft, which needs to modernize its plants to comply with new fuel quality standards, was set at $25 billion by 2016, of which $7 billion has been spent.
+Downstream investment by Rosneft, which needs to modernise its plants to comply with new fuel quality standards, was set at $25 billion by 2016, of which $7 billion has been spent.

 (Writing by Vladimir Soldatkin; Editing by Dan Lalor and Douglas Busvine)